osu-eesc/cms-docs/user-guide/docs/using-site.md

 When you create links in the text editor, it is very important that you periodically **check that the links still work**.
 Broken links on a website hurt an organization’s credibility and might result in a penalty from search engines like Google, making content harder to find.
 We recommend using dynamically generated page sections, such as featured content or program tagged content lists, for linking to other content on the site when possible.
 These will automatically update when the content’s link changes and so will never break.
 See [Page Sections](using-site.md#page-sections) for more information.

-#### Image, Document, and Video Browsers
+#### Image, Document, Audio, and Video Browsers

-For fields that allow you to upload an image or document or embed a video, you will see a button that says “Select Image”, “Select Document”, or “Select Video” (i.e, when uploading an image, it will say “Select image”).
-Clicking this button will open a new window called the **image/document/video browser** (depending on what you are uploading).
+For fields that allow you to upload an image or document or embed audio or a video, you will see a button that says “Select Image”, “Select Document”, “Select Audio”, or "Select Video" (i.e, when uploading an image, it will say “Select image”).
+Clicking this button will open a new window called the **image/document/audio/video browser** (depending on what you are uploading).

 ![Image Browser Screenshot](images/image-browser.png)